kairosity/mp4-lionize/README.md

 ## 5. Register

 The guest user is guided towards this registration page, which acts as a gateway to the more advanced functionality of the application, including the shop.
-The registration form in intentionally simple, so as not to put users off at the final hurdle.
-More detailed user information is collected later using the User Profile page.
+The registration form in intentionally simple, so as not to deter users at the final hurdle.
+More detailed user information is collected later on the User Profile page.

 <details>
 <summary><b>click for features</b></summary>